 It is important to pay your rent on time.
-The renting rules say if you fall behind with your rent (more than 7 days), this is a breach of the agreement.
-If this happens your lessor can give you a Notice to Remedy Breach (Form 11) giving you 7 days notice to pay the rent.
+If you fall behind with your rent (more than 7 days) this is a breach of your renting agreement.
+If this happens your lessor can give you a Notice to Remedy Breach (Form 11) that gives you 7 days notice to pay the rent you owe.

-If you get a Notice to Remedy Breach you must respond by the due date on the notice, to pay the rent you owe, or make an agreement with the lessor or agent to catch up the rent.
+If you get a Notice to Remedy Breach you must respond by the due date on the notice.
+You must pay the rent you owe, or make an agreement with the lessor or agent to catch up the rent (put any agreement in writing).

-If you do not fix the rent problem by the due date on the Notice to Remedy Breach, your lessor can give you a Notice to Leave (Form 12) that gives you just 7 days to move out.
+If you do not fix the rent problem by the due date on the Notice to Remedy Breach, your lessor can give you a Notice to Leave (Form 12) for an "unremedied breach".
+This notice can give you just 7 days to move out.